bvantagelimited/mobile-sdk-showcase-apps/ipification-sdk-native-script/README.md

-# NativeScript Code Samples
+# IPification + NativeScript Code Samples

-This repo contains the code of the [IPification plugin for NativeScript](http://ipification.com) companion application.
+This repo contains the code of the [NativeScript Code Sample] companion application.

-You can get the source code of the application and start exploring the code there, or you can read our documentation.

 *The code is currently Angular based.*